wgslr/getting-started/README.md

 All scenarios are designed to work on a single machine running multiple docker containers.
 A machine with localy installed docker is recomended.
 If you want to use docker-machine with remote host running docker please read [here](here).

 In order to execute following scenarios please clone the [quickstart repository](https://github.com/onedata/quickstart).
 Each scenario directory coresponds to one of the described scenarios.
-In each directory you will find two files:
-- `run.sh`, which executes the scenario using docker-compose
-- `docker-compose.yml`, a docker-compose configuration file which specifies the scenario setup.
+In each directory you will find a `docker-compose.yml`, which is a docker-compose configuration specifying the scenario setup.

+In order to run any of the scenarion you need to:

+1. Execute `source env`, where `env` is a file located in repository root
+2. Navigate to particular scenario directory and execute `docker-compose up`

 In the top directory you will also find a `cleanup.sh` script.
 That will help you shutdown and remove Onedata containers and images from your system.

 #### With Public IP
 Scenarios in this section require that machine(s) you deploy Onedata on have public ip addresses in order to properly communicated with onedata.org